Barron v. Baltimore

 Barron v.
 Baltimore, 32 U.S. (7 Pet.)
 243 (1833), is a landmark United States Supreme Court case in 1833, which helped define the concept of federalism in US constitutional law.
 The Court ruled that the Bill of Rights did not apply to the state governments, establishing a precedent until the ratification of the Fourteenth Amendment to the United States Constitution.
+The case is also significant for highlighting the separation between federal government and state government.

 Background

 The city of Baltimore, Maryland initiated a public works project that involved the modification of several streams that emptied into Baltimore Harbor.
 City construction resulted in large amounts of sediment being deposited into the streams, which then emptied into the harbor near a profitable wharf owned and operated by John Barron.
 The material settled into the water near the wharf, decreasing the depth of the water to a point where it was nearly impossible for ships to approach it.
 As it was no longer easily accessible for ships, the business's profitability declined substantially.
 Barron sued the City of Baltimore for losses, arguing that he was deprived of his property without the due process afforded him by the Fifth Amendment.
 Barron was awarded $4,500 in compensation by the trial court, but a Maryland appellate court reversed the decision.